rayuhnd/guitar-tuner/README.md

 Here is the completed temperature alarm system:

 <img src="https://github.com/rayuhnd/temp-alarm/blob/main/final%20design.jpeg?raw=true" alt="final_design" style="width:100%;"/>
 While simple, this project effectively demonstrates core embedded systems concepts and could be expanded in numerous ways.
-The clean form factor makes it suitable for various monitoring applications (Note that OLED screen shown in the image above is rendering - not broken).
+The clean form factor makes it suitable for various monitoring applications (Note that the OLED screen shown in the image above is rendering - not broken).